 Sanzen-in Temple/ 三千院

 This beautiful temple surrounded by nature is also one of the oldest temples in Kyoto.
-Established in between year 782 to 806, the temple was officially named “Sanzen-in” in 1871.
+Established between 782 and 806, the temple was officially named “Sanzen-in” in 1871.
 Amazingly, the temple’s head priests were members of the imperial family.
-Ohara area once was a place where noble people and disciplined monks flocked over to have a secluded life.
-Here, you can enjoy two beautiful gardens which changes face according to season.
-There are several shops along the way from the bus stop t...moreo Sanzen-in, you can easily spend about half a day in this area.
+Ohara area was once a place where noble people and disciplined monks flocked over to have a secluded life.
+Here, you can enjoy two beautiful gardens which look different depending on the season.
+There are several shops along the way from the bus stop to...more Sanzen-in, you can easily spend about half a day in this area.
 Make a visit to this temple, make a prayer, and enjoy the magnificent view of the gardens.

 Popular in Kyoto

 Must-visit shops and spots for all first time tourists to Kyoto.

 Top shops and spots loved by our editors and highly recommended to be listed on your itinerary.